JanPSchwarz/JanPSchwarz/JanPSchwarz.md

     -  🎵🎸
     -  🌍✈🚂🥾
     -  🤝🏻👋🏻
--  Took off for a huge change and lifte-time journey
+-  Took off for a big change and life-time journey

 -  My favorite quote: